Christmas brings spike in customer abuse

 National Retail Association research in 2020 found more than 88 per cent of retail workers were victims of physical or verbal abuse from customers.

-This has prompted major retailers like Woolworths, Target and Bunnings to conduct body-camera trials in select locations across the last two years.
+This has prompted major retailers like Woolworths, Target and Bunnings to conduct body-camera trials in select locations across the past two years.

 SDA national secretary Gerard Dwyer said there is no excuse for abusing retail and fast-food workers.